dimankiev/dhackos/README.md

 Written using Python 3.6.

-Bots, subnets, interesting hacking process, miners, and a lot of interesting things included in this game.
+Bots, subnets, tracing, upgrades, comfortable prompt, miners, and a lot of interesting things included in this game.

-Actual version: 0.2.7b
+Actual version: 0.2.9b

 Installation (Android)
 -----------------------